raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 cd http-server
 ```

-### Adding library dependencies
+### Adding dependencies

-To add Stak Scheme as a library to the Rust crate, execute the following command.
+To add Stak Scheme as libraries to a Rust crate, execute the following commands in your terminal.

 ```sh
 cargo add stak
 cargo add --build stak-build
 ```

-The `stak` crate is a library that calls the Scheme interpreter from Rust.
+The `stak` crate is a library that runs the Scheme interpreter from Rust.
 The ``stak-build` crate is a library that compiles Scheme scripts in [`build.rs` build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) (see below) so that they can be embedded in Rust code.
 See below) so that Scheme scripts can be embedded in Rust code.

 ### Preparation of HTTP server